-Due to the relatively few data on driving profiles for each of the EU-28 and EEA countries, and the complexity of scaling such data to a national level, to model the charging pattern, the study team utilized the charging profiles as synthetized by NVE, for each of the modelled countries.
+Due to the relatively few data on driving profiles for each of EEA-EFTA countries and Switzerland, and the complexity of scaling such data to a national level, to model the charging pattern, the study team utilized the charging profiles as synthetized by NVE, for each of the modelled countries.
 Such profiles are shown in Figure 13 and Figure 14 for Norway.

-$^{23}$ In this project, CO2 emission is considered and not CO2-equivalent emission.
+$^{\rm 27}$ In this project, CO\2 emission is considered and not CO\2-equivalent emission.